codenymphs/visualg.md/README.md

-# Handbook of Pseudo Code in Portuguese | @juniobash
+# Handbook of Pseudo Code in Portuguese

 ### Playground: Programa Base